 5. Spanish Water Dog

-Next on our list of dog breeds with curly hair is the Spanish Water Dog.
 Spanish Water Dogs are versatile herding dogs that have thick, curly coats, often forming into tight cords.
-These dogs are highly intelligent dogs that love to work, which is important to keep them from destructive tendencies.
-Bonding close to their families, Spanish Water Dogs will be vigilant of new people or strangers.
+They are highly intelligent dogs that love to work, which is important to keep them from destructive tendencies.
+Spanish Water Dogs develop strong bonds with their families but aren’t comfortable around strangers.

 6. Irish Water Spaniel

-Naturally oily and dense to repel water, Irish Water Spaniels have curly double coats with wavy feathering on their legs.
-These curly haired dogs have playful and clownish personalities, but they can become stubborn and defiant without proper leadership.
-Irish Water Spaniels are hunters by nature, so they’re better suited as the only pet in the house.
+Irish Water Spaniels have curly double coats with wavy feathering on their legs.
+They have playful and clownish personalities but can become stubborn and defiant without proper leadership.
+Irish Water Spaniels are natural hunters, so they’re better suited as the only pets in the house.

 7. Portuguese Water Dog

-Known as the breed of dog owned by former President Obama and his family, Portuguese Water Dogs are active dogs that love vigorous sports and exercise.
-These water dogs are extremely clever and will try to take over the household, so consistent and confident leadership is a must to keep them happy.
+Portuguese Water Dogs are active dogs that love vigorous sports and exercise.
+They are incredibly clever and will try to take over the household, so consistent and confident leadership is vital to keep them happy.
+President Obama owned two Portuguese Water Dogs during his second term in office.

 8. Bichon Frise

 Bichon Frise dogs are popular lapdogs and quiet companions, prized for their soft, curly, white double coats.
-These little dogs are social by nature and love nothing more than going on adventures with their owners, genuinely happy to meet new people.
-Although these dogs are smart, they can be hard to train.
+They are affectionate and love nothing more than going on adventures with their owners, genuinely happy to meet new people.
+Although Bichon Frises are smart, they can be hard to train.

 9. Lagotto Romagnolo

-Lagotto Romagnolos have thick, rough coats that grew into tight curls, with bearded snouts and expressive eyes.
-These dogs are mostly known in Italy, famed for having a strong sense of smell needed to hunt down elusive underground truffle mushrooms.
-Lagotto Romagnolos are affectionate and will bond easily with their owners.
+Lagotto Romagnolos have thick, rough coats that grow into tight curls.
+They have bearded snouts and expressive eyes.
+They are more popular in Italy and are often used to hunt down elusive underground truffle mushrooms.
+Lagotto Romagnolos are affectionate and bond easily with their owners.

 10. Kerry Blue Terrier

-Kerry Blue Terriers are medium-sized dogs that still have a strong prey drive, once bred for hunting vermin and other smaller animals.
-Though these curly-haired dogs can be sensitive and moody if teased too much, Kerry Blue Terriers simply need to be part of the family.
-Once their needs are met, Kerry Blue Terriers can be happy companions.
+Kerry Blue Terriers are medium-sized dogs with a strong prey drive.
+They were once bred to hunt vermin and other smaller animals.
+Though these curly-haired dogs can be sensitive and moody if teased too much, Kerry Blue Terriers develop tight bonds with their families.
+Once their needs are met, they are happy companions.

 11. Bolognese Dog

-Related to the Bichon Frise breed, Bolognese Dogs have naturally white coats with wavy, flowing locks.
-These dogs are intelligent and inquisitive, often found following their owners diligently.
+Related to the Bichon Frise, Bolognese Dogs have naturally white coats with wavy, flowing locks.
+These intelligent and curious dogs often diligently follow their owners.
 Bolognese dogs are the perfect companion for quieter homes, making them a popular choice for the elderly.

 12. Pumi

 Next on our list of dog breeds with curly hair is the Pumi.
-Pumi dogs are Hungarian sheepdogs with dense, curly ears and semi-upright ears, characterized by their whimsical personalities.
-Pumi dogs are comparable to the Poodle in that they’re versatile and adaptable, yet gentle enough to be around children.
-Pumi dogs are often confused with the Puli, the sheepdog famous for its dreadlocks.
+Pumis are Hungarian sheepdogs with dense, curly, semi-upright ears.
+They’re similar to the Poodle in that they’re versatile and adaptable yet gentle enough to be around children.
+Pumis are often confused with Pulis, the sheepdogs famous for their dreadlocks.

 13. Bouvier Des Flandres

-Bouvier Des Flandres dogs have shaggy, slightly curly coats and a happy demeanor, with multiple working skills that make them extremely versatile.
-Once found on farmlands to keep the homestead safe, Bouvier dogs are graceful when playing with children.
+Bouvier Des Flandres dogs have shaggy, slightly curly coats and a happy demeanor.
+They were bred to protect farm animals in France but are now loyal pets.
+They are friendly and gentle when playing with children.
 Regular grooming is needed to keep Bouvier coats from matting.

 14. Curly Coated Retriever

-Curly Coated Retrievers are the tallest of the retriever group of dog breeds, with solid black and liver being the only colors allowed.
-Similar to the more popular Labrador Retriever, Curly Coated Retrievers are still used for hunting and other physical activities.
-With enough exercise, these curled haired dogs make excellent family pets.
+Curly-coated retrievers are the tallest dogs in the retriever group, with solid black and liver being the only allowed colors.
+Similar to the more popular Labrador Retriever, Curly-Coated Retrievers are still used for hunting and other physical activities.
+With enough exercise, they make excellent family pets.

 15. Mixed Breeds

-Last on our list of dog breeds with curly hair isn’t really a breed, but all dogs crossed with poodles or other dogs with curly hair that will most likely have curly or wavy coats, depending on the genetics of the other dog.
-Designer dog breeds have become a booming market, with the Labradoodle being the most popular designer “breed,” but these breeding practices can lead to unhealthy dogs.
-While they may be cute, designer dogs are not recognized breeds by most club standards.
+Last on our list of dog breeds with curly hair isn’t a breed, but all dogs crossed with poodles or other dogs with curly hair will most likely have curly or wavy coats, depending on the genetics of the other dog.
+Designer dog breeds have become a booming market.
+The Labradoodle is the most popular designer “breed,” but most kennel clubs do not recognize them.

 Final Thoughts

-If you love the look of curly coats as much as we do, then you’re probably trying to figure out what options are out there for you.
-With any luck, this list has helped you decide which curly-haired friend you’re going to bring home next.
+Typically, curly-haired dogs don’t shed as much as those with thick, wavy fur but require extensive grooming.
+If you love the look of curly coats as much as we do, you’re probably trying to determine which breed is ideal for your home.
+Hopefully, this list has helped you decide which curly-haired canine will be your new best friend.

 Featured Image Credit: otsphoto, shutterstock